STKDV/STKDV/README.md

 [b] Hong Kong GeoData Store https://geodata.gov.hk/gs/view-dataset?uuid=d4ccd9be-3bc0-449b-bd27-9eb9b615f2db&sidx=0

 In the first figure, it shows the distribution of the COVID-19 cases, starting from 13th February 2020 to 5th February 2021.
-We can observe that STKDV tool clearly shows different waves in Hong Kong and indicates that Kowloon is the hotspot of COVID-19 cases in Hong Kong.
+This STKDV tool clearly shows different waves in Hong Kong and indicates that Kowloon is the hotspot of COVID-19 cases in Hong Kong.
 ![](HK_COVID_19.gif)

 In the second figure, it shows the distribution of the last wave of the COVID-19 cases (November 2020 to February 2021) in Kowloon.
-Observe that STKDV clearly shows that the hotspot changes from Mong Kok to Tsim Sha Tsui.
+Observe that the hotspot changes from Mong Kok to Tsim Sha Tsui.
 ![](HK_KLN_COVID_19.gif)

 **(3) Reproducing our results**